MetaMask/core/docs/package-migration-process-guide.md

 </table>
 ```

 4. Archive the source repo to prevent any changes from being pushed to it going forward.
-Contact admins to perform this step.
+Contact a [**maintainer**](https://github.com/orgs/MetaMask/teams/engineering?query=role%3Amaintainer) to perform this step.

 ### Core